The Witches Tickets

 The show has a book and lyrics by Olivier Award-winner Lucy Kirkwood (HBO Succession), music and lyrics by Tony Award-nominee Dave Malloy, direction by Lyndsey Turner and choreography by Stephen Mear (Mary Poppins).

-Roald Dahl’s The Witches will begin performances on 7 November 2023 at the National Theatre, running to 27 January 2024.
+Roald Dahl’s The Witches premiered at the National Theatre in 2023, running from 7 November 2023 to 27 January 2024.

 What's the story of The Witches?